 HOW TO GET THERE

-There are two main points to access Galbraith, the northside or the southside.
-The northside accesses the mountain at Birch St. from downtown Bellingham off of Lakeway Dr. with a parking lot and on street parking or park in Whatcom Falls Park and ride to the entrance.
+Northside The northside accesses the mountain at Birch St. from downtown Bellingham off of Lakeway Dr. with a parking lot and on-street parking.
+Please consider parking in Whatcom Falls Park and riding the short distance to the entrance to avoid crowding.
 The Miranda trail gets you onto the mountain and from there you can access a number of trails options.